 Kindergarteners are actually totally ready to actually help.

-Since children at this age also have more fine motor skills, you can also expect them to help clean up after making lunch and to empty out their own lunchbox at the end of the day, tossing the trash and putting containers in the dishwasher or sink.
+Since children at this age also have more fine motor skills, you can also expect them to help clean up after making lunch and to empty out their own lunchbox at the end of the day, tossing the trash, sorting recyclables, and putting reusable containers in the dishwasher or sink.

 Hold the criticism

 Note to parents: Resist the urge to rearrange their dishwasher-loading handiwork – at least in front of your kids.
 (As they get older and messier, you’ll appreciate cleaning in any form, trust me.)
 You don’t want to discourage them.

 You can, however, offer helpful tips, like asking them to place containers open-side down, so they don’t fill with water, or to place forks prongs-down so no one gets accidentally poked.

 And, fine, you can always rearrange the dishwasher after they go to bed if you’re like me and just can’t help it.rawpixel via Unsplash

 Elementary school lunch-packing tips